kitsu/PyQt4_CLJS/README.md

 Building will compile ClojureScript with advanced optimizations and then bundle everything into a single executable in a _dist_ folder.

+## Testing

+The tests for the ClojureScript code are written using [devcards](https://github.com/bhauman/devcards) and you can see them live update by running `lein figwheel test`, opening the "testcards/cards.html" file in a web browser (Chrome recommended), and editing "src/pyqt4_testbed/test/core.cljs".

 ## License

 Copyright © 2016 Edward Blake